 NOTE C - BUDGET VARIANCES

-For the year ended 31st December 2022, Governmental Fund revenues were better than budgeted amounts in each revenue category except one.
+For the year ended 31st December 2023, Governmental Fund revenues were less than budgeted amounts in some revenue category.
 Further, expenditures were less than budgeted amounts in all but one category, as listed below.

 BUDGET VARIANCES